Jack Eichel: International play

 As a 15-year-old Eichel represented the United States at the 2012 Winter Youth Olympics.
 He won a bronze medal with Team USA at the 2013 World U-17 Hockey Challenge and a silver medal at the 2013 IIHF World U18 Championships.
 The following season he helped the USA squad capture the gold medal at the 2014 IIHF World U18 Championships, and he competed as a 17-year-old as Team USA's youngest player at the 2014 World Junior Ice Hockey Championships.
 Eichel represented Team USA in the 2015 World Junior Ice Hockey Championship.

 At the conclusion of his freshman season with the Terriers, Eichel was named to make his full international debut with Team USA at the 2015 World Championships.
 Eichel scored 2 goals, including a game winner in the group stage against Slovakia, and 5 assists during the tournament, where Team USA won bronze.
 Eichel was selected to the 2017 Team USA IIHF World Championship roster.
 Team USA was eliminated in the quarter-finals and placed fifth overall.
 Eichel recorded zero goals and five assists in eight games at the championship.

 On April 19, 2019, Eichel was selected to represent Team USA at the 2019 IIHF World Championship, held in Bratislava and Košice, Slovakia.

+On June 16, 2025, he was one of six players named to Team USA's preliminary roster for the 2026 Winter Olympics.
+Eichel scored two goals and four assists, helping Team USA win their first gold medal at the Olympics since 1980.
+Amid online backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, Eichel was among the majority who visited with the president and attended the State of the Union.
+Eichel was previously photographed attending a Trump Rally in 2024.